An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields: Theoretical Contributions

+However, the converse of the above lemma is not true.
+For example, in \figref{fig:Birth-arc}(b)-(c) the critical points of $f_1$ restricted to $\JSet_\f$ do not correspond to critical points of $f_1$.
+Next, we discuss the topological changes arising from the violation of Morse criteria.
+Note that we assume there can be a violation of exactly one of the Morse criteria at a time.

-Generically, the function $\widetilde{f}_2^p$ is PL Morse.
-However, there are discrete points $p$ on $\RG_{f_1}$ at which $\widetilde{f}_2^p$ violates one of the genericity conditions of Morse functions.
-We detect topological changes in the second-dimensional Reeb graphs $\RG_{\widetilde{f}_2^p}$ as point $p$ varies on $\RG_{f_1}$, by examining the violation of one of the Morse criteria of the functions $\widetilde{f}_2^p$.
+Generically, the function $\widetilde{f_2^p}$ is PL Morse.
+However, there are discrete points $p$ on the arcs of $\RG_{f_1}$ at which $\widetilde{f_2^p}$ violates one of the Morse conditions.
+We detect topological changes in the second-dimensional Reeb graphs $\RG_{\widetilde{f_2^p}}$ as point $p$ varies on the arcs of $\RG_{f_1}$, by examining the violation of one of the Morse criteria of the functions $\widetilde{f_2^p}$.
 We note, the nodes of the second-dimensional Reeb graphs correspond to points in Jacobi structure $\JStruct_{\f}$.
-As $p$ varies along an arc of $\RG_{f_1}$, the nodes of $\RG_{\widetilde{f}_2^p}$ are traced out by the $\JStruct_{\f}$.
-Figures \ref{fig:loop-formation}-\ref{fig:violation-second-Morse-condition} show the relationship between the Reeb graph nodes with the points of the Jacobi structure and Jacobi set.
+As $p$ varies along an arc of $\RG_{f_1}$, the nodes of $\RG_{\widetilde{f_2^p}}$ are traced out by $\JStruct_{\f}$.
+Figures \ref{fig:loop-formation}-\ref{fig:violation-second-Morse-condition} show the relationship between the nodes of the second-dimensional Reeb graphs with the Jacobi structure and Jacobi set.
 Thus, we detect the points of topological change by examining $\JSet_{\f}$ and $\JStruct_{\f}$.
 The following lemma characterizes the points of topological changes on $\RG_{f_1}$.